Some criteria for regular and Gorenstein local rings via syzygy modules: Criteria for Gorenstein local rings

-(i) $ \Longrightarrow $ (iii): In view of Section~\ref{para: res field infinite}, we may assume that the residue field $ k $ is infinite.
-We use induction on $ d $ as in the proof of Theorem~\ref{thm: criteria for RLR}.
+\begin{proof} In view of Section~\ref{para: res field infinite}, we may assume that the residue field $ k $ is infinite.
+We use induction on $ d $.
 We first consider the base case $ d = 0 $.
-In this case, $ R $ has minimal multiplicity is equivalent to saying that $ \fm^2 = 0 $.
-Therefore, by virtue of Lemma~\ref{lem: soc and ann of syz}, we have that
+In this case, we have that $ L $ is a non-zero $ k $-vector space as in the proof of Theorem~\ref{thm: criteria for RLR}.
+So $ \Ext_R^i(L,R) = 0 $ for some $ i \ge 1 $ yields that $ \Ext_R^i(k,R) = 0 $ for some $ i \ge 1 $, which implies that $ R $ is Gorenstein, see, e.g., \cite[Theorem~18.1]{Mat86}.